Your preferences have been updated.

 In 1499 Spanish explorer Alonso de Ojeda discovered Aruba upon which following Aruba was colonized by the Spanish.
 Due to the relatively low rainfall on the island, the colonizers did not believe that Aruba was a good place for plantations or crop growing.
 In 1513, many of the Caquetio Indians were enslaved and sent to Hispaniola to work on plantations and in the mines.
 Some Indians returned in 1515 and were recruited as laborers for cattle and horse breeding.
 Approximately nine years after Alonso de Ojeda landed on Aruba, the Spanish crown appointed him as the first governor of the island.
 Aruba stayed under Spanish control for 137 years.

 Because of Aruba’s strategic location, the Dutch occupied Aruba in 1636 in order to protect their salt supply from the mainland whilst also ensuring a naval base in the Caribbean during their 80-year war with Spain.
 The Dutch used the Caquetio people to build farms and raise cattle for meat that would be sold and shipped to the other islands.
-During the Napoleonic wars Aruba was invaded and put in control of the British but was given back to the Netherlands in 1816.
+During the Napoleonic wars, Aruba was invaded and put in control of the British but was given back to the Netherlands in 1816.
 Aruba officially became part of the Netherlands Antilles in 1845 and is still part of the Kingdom of the Netherlands today.

 Dutch Colonial Style houses in downtown Oranjestad

 Aruba seceded from the federation of the Antilles in 1986, a victory much fought for by political activist and local hero Betico Croes.
-Initially the plan for Aruba was to become its own independent member of the Kingdom of the Netherlands.
+Initially, the plan for Aruba was to become its own independent member of the Kingdom of the Netherlands.
 However, in 1990 Aruba decided to postpone indefinitely becoming a fully independent state.
 Then, in 1995 the petition for independence was completely repealed.
-Foreign affairs, as well as national defense, for Aruba are still controlled by the Kingdom of the Netherlands, but all internal affairs – including laws, policies, and currency – are controlled by the Aruban government.
+Foreign affairs, as well as national defense, for Aruba, are still controlled by the Kingdom of the Netherlands, but all internal affairs – including laws, policies, and currency – are controlled by the Aruban government.

 Aruba's National Flag

 Today, Aruba is still officially a member of the Kingdom of the Netherlands and has two official languages: Dutch and the native language of Papiamento.
 It has a greatly diversified culture, with over 90 nationalities represented in a densely populated island that is a permanent home to over 100,000 people.
 Some of the diversity in Aruban culture can be seen in the number of languages that the average Aruban can speak.
 Beyond the two official languages of Aruba, most of the islanders speak at least two other languages, including English and Spanish.
-The Aruban people enjoy a healthy economy and, partly due to the tourism industry and partly to an excellent education system, Aruba has a very low unemployment rate.
+The Aruban people enjoy a healthy economy.
+This is partly due to the tourism industry and partly to an excellent education system.
+Aruba has a very low unemployment rate.

 Aruba Facts, History